ordina-jworks/ordina-jworks.github.io/_posts/2018-04-27-scrum-vs-kanban.md

 There isn’t a Sprint backlog.
 Only the columns on the board and the prioritized product backlog.

 The Kanban Board is crucial within Kanban.
-It is usually split in 3 columns: To Do, Doing and Done.
+It is usually split intp 3 columns: To Do, Doing and Done.
 More columns can be added to fit your needs but those 3 have to be there.

 To limit the work that can be done there is a Work in Progress limit on every column on the Kanban board which is related to the team’s capacity.